 The procedure might feel intimidating at first, but you will soon realize that the proposed suggestions are usually simple things to fix.
 You can start making changes in your conversations as soon as you’ve read the feedback.
 Ask for another round of assessments and improve again.
 Repeat.

 Look at it as a game: the more feedback you are able to collect, the more boxes you’ll get to tick, and the further you will go.
 So, don’t be afraid of receiving comments on your work, ask for it proactively.
 Push your manager to give you personal feedback or ask your team lead to implement systematic conversation peer reviews.
-Your fellow agents might be your best source of advice in this matter.
+Your fellow agents might be your best source of advice on this matter.

 When you have collected your feedback and progressed in every possible field, use it for shameless self-promotion.
-Keep track of your progress and present it to the decision makers when the time is right.
+Keep track of your progress and present it to the decision-makers when the time is right.

 If you already know the career path you would like to take, concentrate on the aspects that will get you there.
 For example, if you would like to move to the sales team, try to upsell the product in all possible interactions.
 These results will impress your sales team.